dustmoo/qtip/README.md

 12-7-2009

 * Integrated Craig's image preload function into this version of the script.
 Note: Script now requires the jquery.preload.js plugin.
+* Added minified version of the script which includes the preload plugin.

 12-4-2009